Polonsky conspiracy: Plot

-Despite the movements of the plot, the Iron Regiment's deputy commander quickly confessed to the insurgent staff and became a double agent for the Kontrrazvedka, which monitored the conspiracy for six weeks.
+As the plot took shape, the Iron Regiment's deputy commander confessed to the insurgent staff and became a double agent for the Kontrrazvedka, which monitored the conspiracy for six weeks.
 The insurgent counterintelligence discovered that Polonsky had transferred to Katerynoslav in order to poison Nestor Makhno and other members of the insurgent high command, including those being treated for typhus.
-The insurgent staff didn't believe that a coup was possible, as only 10% of the army consisted of former Red soldiers and only 1% were members of the CPU.
+The insurgent staff did not believe that a coup was possible, as only 10% of the army consisted of former Red soldiers and only 1% were members of the CPU.
 They commissioned the Kontrrazvedka to investigate, which confirmed the existence of the conspiracy and assigned an agent to infiltrate it.

 Execution

-On the day of a planned conference for the insurgent command, set in Katerynoslav on 4 December 1919, the conspirators held another meeting, in which they briefed the Central Committee of the CPU on their plans.
-They declared their intention to poison the insurgent high command, including Makhno himself.
+On 2 December (according to Vyacheslav Azarov) or 4 December 1919 (according to Michael Malet), Polonsky and his co-conspirators attended a meeting of the local CPU committee, where they gave a report on their activities.
+One of those who was briefed was supposedly a representative of the Central Committee of the CPU, but was actually an agent of the Kontrrazvedka.
+The conspirators told him of their intention to poison the insurgent high command, including Makhno himself.
+After the meeting, Polonsky went to a conference of the insurgent command staff, where he set the plan into motion.

-After the conference ended, in the middle of the night, Polonsky invited Makhno and other members of the insurgent high command back to his apartment for a party.
-But when he opened the door, expecting his guests, he was greeted by the Kontrrazvedka, led by Semen Karetnyk, who arrested him and his accomplices.
+After the conference ended late at night, Polonsky invited Makhno and other members of the insurgent high command back to his apartment for a party.
+His wife Tatyana, a professional actress, was to serve Makhno a poisoned beverage.
+But when Polonsky opened the door, expecting his guests, he was greeted by the Kontrrazvedka, led by Semen Karetnyk.
+They arrested Polonsky and his accomplices, including his wife, his second-in-command Semchenko, a Red Army court martial president named Vainer, and another conspirator.

-One of the conspirators was discovered with documents from their earlier meetings, and the food and beverages that would have been served at the party were found to have been poisoned.
-The Kontrrazvedka swiftly sentenced the leaders of the conspiracy to death and, on 5 December, they were executed by firing squad.
+Four more co-conspirators later arrived at the apartment, where they were likewise arrested.
+One of them was discovered with documents from the plotters' earlier meetings, and the food and beverages that would have been served at the party were found to have been poisoned with strychnine.
+According to a report by Lev Zadov, the poison food had been tested by Oleksiy Chubenko.
+The Kontrrazvedka swiftly sentenced the leaders of the conspiracy to death and they were summarily executed by firing squad.
+The sentence was confirmed by the Kontrrazvedka in a report dated to 16:00 on 2 December, although historian Vyacheslav Azarov believes this was written after the fact to cover up the hasty summary execution.

+The execution was carried out by Karetnyk, Hryhory Vasylivsky and Oleksandr Lepechenko outside the Kontrrazvedka headquarters, on the bank of the Dnipro river.
+Bolshevik sources differ on when and how the execution was carried out: a 1922 article in Proletarskaya Revolyutsiya says all the conspirators were executed on 5 December; but a 1925 report by Letopis Revolyutsii says Polonsky was separated from the group and shot immediately after his arrest.
 Fearing the same treatment, the remaining conspirators went underground.